Articles , Glossary

 Recommended reading

-Here is the set of recommended materials for further reading if you would like to learn more on the theme.
+Here is the set of recommended materials for further reading if you would like to learn more about the theme.

 iOS Human Interface Guidelines